greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 6 - Fetch Metrics

-You might be wondering if there is an easier way to create Expectations, instead of guessing at values or manually inspecting the data.
-Thankfully, GX Cloud allows you to fetch the metrics from your data directly so that you don't have to!
+You might wonder if there is an easier way to create Expectations instead of guessing at values or manually inspecting the data.
+Thankfully, GX Cloud lets you fetch the metrics from your data directly, so you don't have to!

 1. Click the **Overview** tab.
 Basic information about your Data Asset is displayed in the **Data Asset Information** pane.

 2. Click **Fetch Metrics** to allow GX cloud to analyze your data.
 When the process completes, an updated view of your Data Asset appears.
-The Data Asset contains 10,000 rows, as well as some information about each of the columns as shown in the following image:
+The Data Asset contains 10,000 rows, as well as some information about each of the columns, as shown in the following image:

     ![Metrics](../img/snowflake/Metrics.png)

 3. Click **New Expectation**.
-Now that you fetched metrics for the Data Asset, the **Column** field is autopopulated with the Data Asset column names.
+Now that you fetched metrics for the Data Asset, the **Column** field is auto-populated with the Data Asset column names.
 If you select a `Values and Statistics` Expectation, some values are auto-filled for you when you choose a column.
-For example, when you select the `expect_column_max_to_be_between` Expectation and the `passenger_count` column, the **Max Value** `6` is automatically entered as shown in the following image:
+For example, when you select the `expect_column_max_to_be_between` Expectation and the `passenger_count` column, the **Max Value** `6` is automatically entered, as shown in the following image:

     ![New Expectation With Metrics](../img/snowflake/New-Expectation-With-Metrics.png)